The EMerald Erasmus+ Programme

-The EMerald – Erasmus Mundus Master Course Programme instead of course? in Georesources Engineering was launched in 2012 by four European universities and a broad consortium of international partners with the aim to “educate a new generation of young professionals integrating a perfect knowledge of available mineral/metal resources and modern engineering technologies”.
+The EMerald – Erasmus Mundus Master Course in Georesources Engineering was launched in 2012 by four European universities and a broad consortium of international partners with the aim to “educate a new generation of young professionals integrating a perfect knowledge of available mineral/metal resources and modern engineering technologies”.

 This initiative was enthusiastically welcomed by students, academics and professionals as the perfect answer to the screaming desperate instead of screaming? needs expressed by the European Innovation Partnership on Raw Materials which specifically listed education and training of professionals as a major priority in its Roadmap (hyper link this and remove the ref below) towards a resource-efficient Europe.

 Within only a few years the EMerald Master Programme has gained worldwide recognition by all major stakeholders of the raw materials sector for its contribution to the field of resources engineering and has a strong track record of high graduate employment and overall Alumni satisfaction.